- Date : 28/08/2020

-What is rebalancing and why is it important?
+What is rebalancing of investment portfolio and why is it important?

 Rebalancing refers to bringing the investment allocation to various asset classes back to the original investment allocations as per the investment policy statement (IPS).
 This is required because most of the time, some asset classes perform invariably better than other assets.

 For instance, a large-cap mutual fund might outperform a multi-cap mutual fund.
 Because of their performances, the proportion of investment (in market value terms) changes disproportionately when compared to the strategic asset allocation as per the IPS after a period of time.